Case Study

 • Minimal inline documentation

-• Poor AI comprehension
+• Poor AI comprehension of component structure

-AI tools struggled to generate on-brand, usable UI, undermining speed and consistency.
+Result: AI tools struggled to generate on-brand, usable UI, undermining speed and consistency.

 We chose to rebuild Blok on Shadcn, not as a UI kit, but as an architecture.